Fedozie/glasp-documentation/README.md

 - Tagging and Searching: Users can tag their highlights and search for them by keywords, making it easy to find and retrieve information.

 - Sharing on Multiple Media Platforms and Note-taking Apps: The highlights can be shared on a variety of platforms, including Twitter, Teams, and Slack, making it easy to collaborate and share information with others.

+- Exporting highlights in different formats and as images: Glasp allows its users to export their highlights in formats like TXT, CSV, HTML and MD.
+You can also export your highlights as images too in either a square or landscape orientation.

 - Collaboration: Glasp allows for collaboration between users, with the ability to invite others to view and contribute to highlights and collections.